ashap5/DcsTrialActivator/README.md

 The DcsTrialActivator allows you to manage multiple profiles, each containing a list of modules you want to activate trials for.
 You can easily switch between different profiles to activate trials for different sets of modules.
 Default Profiles

-The UserScript comes with a few default profiles to get you started:
+The UserScript comes with a few default profiles

-    Profile1 - Contains a list of popular modules, including Hornet, Flaming Cliffs 3, Viper, Tomcat, Supercarrier, and DCS Combined Arms.
-    Profile2 - Includes Viper and Tomcat modules for users interested in modern fighter aircraft.
-    Profile3 - Includes Supercarrier and AH-64D modules for users interested in naval aviation and attack helicopters.
-    Profile4 - All modules(may lag the browser)

 Note: Profiles are saved locally in your browser's local storage, so they will be available across sessions.

 if you find any bugs/missing modules contact me via Discord : pasha5 or open an issue

-The code was made really fast so may be buggy

-# //TODO implement creating new profiles via GUI ; Fix some of the names
+# //TODO implement creating new profiles via GUI